tonethar/IGME-330-Fall-2021/projects/p3-overview-and-tips.md

 }
 ```

-### IV-B. You should go beyond squares, circles and rectangles
+### IV-C. You should go beyond squares, circles and rectangles

 - Come up with different canvas drawing than we did in the HW assignments - ***REMINDER: you will only get credit for code that you wrote***
   - the AV HW just used rectangles and circles (arcs) for drawing  - what else could you use?